ion-vortex/engine/docs/development/creating-libraries.md

 # Creating Libraries

-This guide walks through creating a new library in the Oxide framework, following all architectural and coding standards.
+This guide walks through creating a new library in the Ion Vortex engine, following all architectural and coding standards.

 ## Overview

-Oxide libraries are:
+Ion Vortex libraries are:
 - **Modular**: Can be built independently or as part of the whole
 - **Interface-driven**: Public API through abstract interfaces
 - **Dependency-aware**: Clear layering with no circular dependencies